-A Proposal Development allocation is a short-term allocation of 600 compute units (on Mahuika) or 15 node hours (on Māui) over one month.
+A Proposal Development allocation is a short-term allocation of up to 2,000 compute units per month (on Mahuika) or 40 node-hours per month (on Māui) or both, for up to five months.
 During your Proposal Development allocation you can find out:

 - whether your software can run on a NeSI HPC,